 - Chronic lymphocytic leukemia (CLL).
 CLL is very rare in children.

 - Juvenile myelomonocytic leukemia (JMML).
-This is a rare type that is neither chronic nor acute and occurs most often in children under age 4.
+This is a rare type that is neither chronic nor acute and happens most often in children under age 4.

 Symptoms of Childhood Leukemia